Hervian/log-weaver/README.md

 Notice that it it possible to specify exactly which arguments to log, and that it is also possible to log `this`, i.e. the object itself (off course, the object should override `toString()` for this to be useful.
 In the code above the `LoggingHelper` is a special class from IBM's WebpShere Commerce for which this _proof of concept_ was developed.
 You can relatively easily define what statements are weaved by modifying the logic in the class ´LogWeaver´.
 Notice that the weaver also weaves in any fields, which is needed.
 In our case those fields are some some constants, fx the class name.
+The logic can handle multiple return statements.